AmeerHamoodi/EEGPhasePy/docs/source/usage/ar.rst

 Usage
 ---------
-AR phase estimation is implemented in the PHASTIMATE class.
+AR phase estimation is implemented in the :py:class:`EEGPhasePy.estimators.PHASTIMATE` class.
 If you use this class please cite :cite:t:`Zrenner2020-zb`.
 We'll start off by importing the PHASTIMATE class, numpy to simulate EEG data and scipy.signal for filtering.